laramore/types/README.md

 ### Operator

 An operator represent an SQL operator in a simple way.
-They are callable by `Op::eq()` for example which represents a `=` operator.
+They are callable by `Operator::equal()` for example which represents an `=` operator.

 Some operators can have constraints as a `nullable` value, a `collection` as value and so on.

 ### OperatorManager

 Manage all operators.
-Aliases `Op` or `Operators` are usefull to require a specific operator.
+Alias `Operator` is usefull to require a specific operator.

 ### Type